visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

     Reading VTK files into VisIt_ requires *strict* file extension matching.
     For example, if you have a pvtu file, it must have the ``.pvtu`` extension or VisIt_ will not be able to open and read the file.
-    This is true even when using VisIt_'s feature to explicitly specify the plug-in to use to open the file.
+    This is true even when using VisIt_'s feature to explicitly specify the plugin to use to open the file.
-    For example, if you know ``file.foo`` is a VTK file and try to open it using VisIt_'s VTK plug-in, it will fail because the extension does not match a known extension for VTK files.
+    For example, if you know ``file.foo`` is a VTK file and try to open it using VisIt_'s VTK plugin, it will fail because the extension does not match a known extension for VTK files.
     For VisIt_ to read VTK files, the files *must have* the correct VTK extensions.

 .. _data_into_visit_vtk_structure: